Inpatient Versus Outpatient Addiction Rehab

 Getting Treatment: What’s the Point?

-In 2013, the National Institute on Drug Abuse (NIDA), estimated 22.7 million U.S. Americans needed treatment drug and alcohol related issues.
+In 2013, the National Institute on Drug Abuse (NIDA), estimated 22.7 million U.S. Americans needed drug and alcohol treatment.
 However, only around 2.5 million received needed treatment.

 Treatment programs for Substance Use Disorders (SUD) are specifically designed to help further an individual’s one’s understanding of addiction.
 The design also enables an individual to learn more about him or herself in aim to overcome the unpleasant cycle of substance abuse.